 The State Fair typically Has Fair Weather

 On top of all the busy work to get Alaska grown food into storage, and finishing up projects, many fairs take place at various places in Alaska.
-The fairs provide Alaskans not only with entertainment like ferry wheels, karussels, music, concerts, dance shows, animal shows, and various competitions, but also with food to-go, clothes, machinery, art work, and Alaska harvest products.
+The fairs provide Alaskans not only with entertainment like ferry wheels, carousels, music, concerts, dance shows, animal shows, and various competitions, but also with food to-go, clothes, machinery, art work, jewelry and Alaska harvest products.

 For many rural Alaskans the fair is a great opportunity to sell their homemade products like art and bead work, buttons made from caribou antlers, beaded mukluks, wool or fur mittens, qiviut sweaters, scarves, and hats, home-made kuspuks*, and hunting trophies like antlers, stuffed dale sheep, moose, or caribou heads, fur, or whalebone.
 You can also buy smoked salmon and other delicious products made of salmon.
 Miners offer raw gems or when they collaborate with jewelers or work both professions jewelry made of their finds.